 This is an excellent strategy for avoiding stains or liquid spots on your shoes in the first place.
 It will also remove the bulk of stains from your shoes with ease.

 However, there are certain stains that are even more difficult to remove than the ones described above.
 Continue to read!
-We will not abandon you as the finale of Inception did!
+I will not abandon you as the finale of Inception did!

 Tips for Removing Stains from Suede Shoes